utah-cs3550-fa25/assignments/hw1.md

 and "cacao" on hover), and headings.
 Also use the appropriate color for the hash signs in the list of tags.
 Links should be underlined *only* on hover.

+On the main page, make the "Create and account" and "Browse recipes" links look like buttons.
+Make the background / foreground colors cream and oak (on hover, cacao and paper).
+Assign `padding: .5em 1em` to make the button itself a bit bigger, and round the corners into a "pill" shape.

 On the recipe page, rotate the photo by 2 degrees.
 You can do that by assigning `transform: rotate(2deg)`.
 It helps the page look a bit more